kyma-incubator/compass/docs/director/default-eventing-for-application.md

 }
 ```

-3. Verify that the Application scenarios have Runtimes assigned.
+3. Verify that the Application Scenarios have Runtimes assigned.

-The following GraphQL snippet queries the runtimes using the label filter for a given scenario.
-The response contains the list of runtimes returning `id`, `name`, and `defaultURL` for eventing.
+The following GraphQL snippet queries the Runtimes using the label filter for a given Scenario.
+The response contains the list of Runtimes returning `id`, `name`, and `defaultURL` for eventing.

 ```graphql
 query {